 From designing and building cool structures to tweaking and rebuilding them to test out a different approach, your child will be solving challenges just like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

-Sylvan’s Engineering programs in the North Platte region provide:
+Sylvan’s Engineering courses in the North Platte region offer: